Extracting Automata from Recurrent Neural Networks Using Queries and Counterexamples

 Our approach is guaranteed never to return an incorrect counterexample nor invoke an unnecessary refinement; i.e., \emph{it yields no false negatives}.
 As far as we know, this is the first attempt to apply exact learning to a given RNN.

-\para{Main Contributions} \begin{itemize} \item We present a novel and general framework for extracting automata from trained RNNs.
-We use the RNNs as teachers in an exact learning setting. \item We implement the technique and show its ability to extract descriptive automata in settings where previous approaches fail.
+\para{Main Contributions} \begin{itemize}[topsep=0pt] \item We present a novel and general framework for extracting automata from trained RNNs.
+We use the RNNs as teachers in an exact learning setting. \item We implement\footnote{\texttt{www.github.com/tech-srl/lstar\_extraction}} the technique and show its ability to extract descriptive automata in settings where previous approaches fail.
 We demonstrate its effectiveness on modern RNN architectures. \item We apply our technique to RNNs trained to $100\%$ train and test accuracy on simple languages, and discover in doing so that some RNNs have not generalized to the intended concept.
 Our method easily reveals and produces \emph{adversarial inputs}---words misclassified by the trained RNN and not present in the train or test set. \end{itemize}